 The town of Woodstock is nestled within the rolling hills of the Green Mountains and is home to a variety of unique shops, restaurants, and inns.
 If you visit Woodstock, you can explore the town’s rich history at the Billings Farm & Museum.
 Enjoy a stroll through the picturesque village green.
 Outdoor enthusiasts will certainly enjoy the nearby trails and ski slopes, as well as the renowned golf courses in the area.
 Looking for a relaxing getaway or an adventure-filled vacation?
 Woodstock, Vermont offers something for everyone.

-Woodstock is a typical, quaint Vermont town with historical brick homes, a covered bridge, village green and a small “downtown USA” main street.
-It’s one of those places where tourists and locals alike plan for a short getaway from the daily grind.
-It’s always fun to explore the small shops, art galleries, country stores and grab a bite to eat at one of the local restaurants.
-Everything is within walking distance.
-You can park by the village green and stroll across the covered bridge.
-The Woodstock Inn & Resort is located next to the village green and would be an excellent setting for those seeking a wedding in Vermont.
+Everything in Woodstock is within walking distance.
+You can park by the village green and walk across the covered bridge.
+The Woodstock Inn & Resort is located next to the village green.
+Imagine this excellent setting for a wedding in Vermont!
 Whenever we have visitors from out of state (or out of country), Woodstock is always one of the places they are thrilled to see and experience.